patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 The Voice of the Consumer, as it were, serves as an ever-present guiding light throughout the creative development process.
 After all, if what you're saying and doing doesn’t resonate with the target audience, why say anything at all?

 So what kinds of information is useful here?
 Traditionally, customer insight is split into two subsets. *Demographic* data consists of all the objective data about an audience, including gender, age, income, location and a host of other factors.
-“25–34 year old college-educate males that own one or more gaming consoles and earn more that $40,000” would be an example of a demographic description.
+“25–34 year old college-educated males that own one or more gaming consoles and earn more that $40,000” would be an example of a demographic description.

 The other main type of audience description is called *psychographic*, and as the name implies, looks into the psychology of the audience.
 Why do they do what they do?
 What do their behaviors say about their desires, aspirations, and beliefs?
 What we’re looking for in this case is the *human nature* behind their behavior.
 As you might imagine, **psychographic descriptions are a lot more interesting and inspiring than demographic descriptions alone**.